Stop worrying and wondering about what kind of art sells best.

 Asking the right question is paramount.

 The question you need to ask before you quit your current style and subject matter is, “Have I done enough of the right kind of marketing to give my art exposure to my best prospects?”
-Is it that your art sucks, or that your marketing sucks?
+Is it that your art sucks or that your marketing sucks?
 Only you can answer this question, and you must be honest with yourself about it.

 If your marketing sucks, you cannot fix poor art sales by changing what kind of art you make.
-You will still have the same problem of not having enough eyeballs from your best prospects on your work.
+You will still have the same problem of not having enough eyeballs from the best prospects on your work.

-It is a simple equation; the only way to sell your art is showing it to lots of the right people.
+It is a simple equation; the only way to sell your art is by showing it to lots of the right people.

 Determine your problem, then take action.